systemd/mkosi/README.md

 * Separate partitions for `/srv` and `/home` may be added in

+* A dm-verity partition may be added in that adds runtime integrity data for the root partition

 # Compatibility

 Generated images are *legacy-free*.
 This means only *GPT* disk